privacyidea/privacyidea/doc/faq/rollout-strategies.rst

 .. todo:: What is autosync? (has incorrect reference)

 Hardware TOTP tokens may get out of sync due to clock shift.
-HOTP tokens may get out of sync due to unused keypresses.
+HOTP tokens may get out of sync due to unused key presses.
 To cope with this you can activate :ref:`autosync`.

 But if you are importing hardware tokens, the clock in the TOTP token may